markjoshwel/surplus/README.md

   -u USER_AGENT, --user-agent USER_AGENT
-                        user agent string to use for geocoding service, defaults to fingerprinted user agent string
+                        user agent string to use for geocoding service, defaults to fingerprinted user agent string -t, --using-termux-location
+                        treats input as a termux-location output json string, and parses it accordingly
 ```

 ### example api usage